Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 The second number (here 45 and 90) displays the set delay between alerts

-The last two slots display the current alert settings of that respective bot: P for paused (no alerts whatsoever), 0 for off, 1 for on.
+The next two slots display the current alert settings of that respective bot: P for paused (no alerts whatsoever), 0 for off, 1 for on.

-The second-to-last place (here P and 0 for SHB and SUB respectively) gives information on the sound-alert, and the last place (here P and 1) gives information on the notification-alert.
+The third place (here 1 and P for SHB and SUB respectively) gives information on the sound-alert, and the fourth place (here 0 and P) gives information on the notification-alert.
+The last place (1 and 0) gives information on wether or not a bot is configured as "intrusive" or not.

 ___